William Sharman Crawford: Devolutionist, differences with O'Connell

-Further tension arose with O'Connell in the 1845 when Sharman Crawford tackled him on his opposition to the Colleges Bill, which proposed a secular—or in O'Connell's view, a "Godless"—system of advanced education in Ireland.
+In the 1845, there were starker differences between the two on the Colleges Bill, whose non-denominational and secular vision of higher education O'Connell condemned as "Godless".
 Sharing Davis's conviction that "reasons for separate education are reasons for [a] separate life", Sharman Crawford had supported similar proposals to educate Catholics and Protestants together at the primary level in 1831 when the principal opposition had been from evangelical Protestants.

 Agrarian reformer

-Sharman Crawford, the owner of more than 6,000 acres in Co.
-Down, was a benevolent landlord.
+Sharman Crawford, the owner of more than 6,000 acres in County Down, was a benevolent landlord.
 He charged moderate rents, encouraged improvements, and never evicted a tenant.
 Crucially, at a time when it was being increasingly challenged by landowners, Sharman Crawford recognised the Ulster "tenant right".
 An un-codified feature of tenure in Ireland's northern province, it restrained rack renting and allowed that, by virtue of labour they invested in the land, tenants acquired an "interest" in their holdings that they might freely sell at the end of their tenancy either to their landlord or to the new tenant.
 Sharman Crawford was convinced that the insurance the "Ulster Custom" offered to the productive farmer was a key to province's relative prosperity.

 After his election for Dundalk, Sharman Crawford authored a bill to give tenant right legal force.
 When returned from Rochdale he did so again.
 Robert Peel's Tory government responded in 1843 with Devon Commission.
 In its report on the Irish land system, the commission, composed entirely of landowners, rejected the Ulster Custom, even while recognising its benefits, as dangerous to the "just rights of property".

 During the Famine Sharman Crawford pleaded for outdoor relief as alternative to forcing the hungry to abandon the land and enter disease-ridden workhouses.
-In Depopulation not Necessary (1850), he denounced prevailing Malthusian principles, and opposed emigration and land-clearance schemes.
+In Depopulation not Necessary (1850), he followed George Ensor and Whitley Stokes in denouncing Malthusian theory, and opposed emigration and land-clearance schemes.
 Ireland's rural population could be supported if a tax on absentee landlords was used to reclaim wasteland.

 In 1848 with James MacKnight, editor of the liberal Londonderry Standard, and with the support of a group of radical Presbyterian ministers, Sharman Crawford formed the Ulster Tenant Right Association.
 In 1849, the failure of the Encumbered Estates Act to acknowledge the Ulster Custom not only agitated the association in the north, it also provoked the new tenant protection societies (commonly under the guidance of local Roman Catholic clergy) in the south for whom an extension of the Ulster Custom was a minimum demand.